xander2508/Notes/5. Standard Information/Operating Systems/Windows/Active Directory/Security.md

 Ideally, an organization should be using passphrases or large randomly generated passwords using an enterprise password manager.
 The standard 7-8 character passwords can be cracked offline using a tool such as Hashcat very quickly with a GPU password cracking rig.
 Shorter, less complex passwords may also be guessed through a password spraying attack, giving an attacker a foothold in the domain.
 Password complexity rules alone in AD are not enough to ensure strong passwords.
 For example, the password `Welcome1` would meet the standard complexity rules (3 out of 4 of uppercase, lowercase, number, and special character) but would be one of the first passwords I would try in a password spraying attack.
 An organization should also consider implementing a password filter to disallow passwords containing the months or seasons of the year, the company name, and common words such as `password` and `welcome`.
 The minimum password length for standard users should be at least 12 characters and ideally longer for administrators/service accounts.
 Another important security measure is the implementation of multi-factor authentication (MFA) for Remote Desktop Access to any host.
 This can help to limit lateral movement attempts that may rely on GUI access to a host.

+#### Limiting Domain Admin Account Usage

+All-powerful Domain Admin accounts should only be used to log in to Domain Controllers, not personal workstations, jump hosts, web servers, etc. This can significantly reduce the impact of an attack and cut down potential attack paths should a host be compromised.
+This would ensure that Domain Admin account passwords are not left in memory on hosts throughout the environment.

+#### Periodically Auditing and Removing Stale Users and Objects

+It is important for an organization to periodically audit Active Directory and remove or disable any unused accounts.
+For example, there may be a privileged service account that was created eight years ago with a very weak password that was never changed, and the account is no longer in use.
+Even if the password policy had since been changed to be more resistant to attacks such as password spraying, an account such as this may be a quick and easy foothold or method for lateral movement or privilege escalation within the domain.

+#### Auditing Permissions and Access

+Organizations should also periodically perform access control audits to ensure that users only have the level of access required for their day-to-day work.
+It is important to audit local admin rights, the number of Domain Admins (do we really need 30 of them?), and Enterprise Admins to limit the attack surface, file share access, user rights (i.e., membership in certain privileged security groups), and more.

+#### Audit Policies & Logging

+Visibility into the domain is a must.
+An organization can achieve this through robust logging and then using rules to detect anomalous activity (such as many failed login attempts that could be indicative of a password spraying attack) or indicators that a Kerberoasting attack is being attempted.
+These can also be used to detect Active Directory enumeration.
+It is worth familiarizing ourselves with Microsoft's [Audit Policy Recommendations](https://docs.microsoft.com/en-us/windows-server/identity/ad-ds/plan/security-best-practices/audit-policy-recommendations) to help detect compromise.